Knee fat, that stubborn area around your knees, often seems immune to regular exercise and diet.

-It's no secret that running or jogging can help you lose weight.
-But did you know that it can also help reduce fat in your legs?
-That's right - each step helps break down the fat cells in the low body.
+Did you know that running can also help reduce fat in your legs?
+That's right - each step helps break down the fat cells in the lower body.

 Best Diet to Lose Knee Fat

-- First, focus on whole, unprocessed foods such as fruits, vegetables, and lean proteins.
-These nourishing foods will help you feel satiated while providing the nutrients your body needs to function properly.
+- Focus on whole, unprocessed foods such as fruits, vegetables, and lean proteins.

-- Second, include plenty of high-intensity interval training in your workout routine.
-This exercise is highly effective at burning calories and helping reduce body fat.
+- Include plenty of high-intensity interval training in your workout routine.

-- Finally, be patient!
+- Be patient!
 Losing fat or knee fat takes time and consistency, so don't get discouraged if you don't see results immediately.
-Stick with it, and you'll be sure to achieve your goals.

 1. Why are my knees fat on the inside?